technologies-of-history/course/schedule.md

 ---

 ### Readings
 - Jack Goody and Ian Watt, “The Consequences of Literacy,” _Comparative Studies in Society and History_ 5 (April 1963), pp. 311–332.
-[Available on D2L]
+[Available from the [TCU Library](https://tcu.primo.exlibrisgroup.com/permalink/01TCU_INST/89vabc/cdi_proquest_miscellaneous_60579216) catalogue.] **Note**: You should STOP reading at page 332.
-- Marc Van De Mieroop, _Philosophy before the Greeks: The Pursuit of Truth in Ancient Babylonia_ (Princeton, 2015), pp. 3–31.
-[Available on D2L]
+- Marc Van De Mieroop, Chapter 1: "At the Time of Creation" from _Philosophy before the Greeks: The Pursuit of Truth in Ancient Babylonia_ (Princeton, 2015), pp. 3–31.
+[Available from the TCU Library as an [eBook](https://tcu.primo.exlibrisgroup.com/permalink/01TCU_INST/5m6o0r/alma9975070723908721).]

 ### Digital Assignments
 - Visit the [Cuneiform Digital Library](https://cdli.earth) and view a cuneiform tablet from any one of the digitized tablets accessible on the site.
 A good way to find a tablet that’s been translated is to run a “Full Search” and type a single word into the “Translation” search box.
 Use your imagination to think about what sorts of words or terms might be preserved on a cuneiform tablet.